Industrial3D: A Water-Treatment TLS Point Cloud Dataset and Cross-Paradigm Benchmark for MEP Scene Understanding: Related Work

 \subsection{Weakly-Supervised Methods}

 The annotation cost for large-scale industrial datasets is prohibitive, making label-efficient learning an important direction.
-Weakly supervised learning (WSL) methods are categorised by supervision type: \textit{incomplete} (a subset of data labelled), \textit{inexact} (coarse labels such as scribbles), and \textit{inaccurate} (noisy labels)~\citep{zhou2022comprehensive,xiao2024survey}.
+Following \citet{zhou2018brief} and the 3D point-cloud label-efficiency survey by \citet{xiao2024survey}, weakly supervised learning (WSL) methods are categorised by supervision type: \textit{incomplete} (a subset of data labelled), \textit{inexact} (coarse labels such as scribbles), and \textit{inaccurate} (noisy labels).
 For point clouds, incomplete supervision---sparse point labelling within scenes---is most prevalent.
 Existing approaches include 2D label transfer~\citep{wang2019towards}, superpoint-based annotation reduction~\citep{landrieu2018large}, and contrastive pretraining with sparse fine-tuning~\citep{xie2020pointcontrast}.
 Sparse labels, active learning, and pseudo-labelling have also been shown to substantially reduce supervision demand in geospatial point cloud segmentation~\citep{wang2022als,wang2023one}.
 Under the incomplete supervision paradigm, consistency learning~\citep{xu2020weakly,zhang2021perturbed} and pseudo-label self-training~\citep{liu2021oneclick,yin2023} are common strategies for propagating sparse annotations.

 Semantic Query Network (SQN)~\citep{hu2022sqn} is representative of the state of the art, exploiting local semantic homogeneity through a direct query mechanism that propagates sparse supervision across wider spatial regions than conventional U-Net hierarchies.
 Cross-Point Contrastive Learning (CPCM)~\citep{liu2023cpcm} further improves label-efficient performance via contextual contrastive learning.
-Their effectiveness on specialised domains with extreme class imbalance and geometric ambiguity---such as industrial MEP---remains an open question that Industrial3D is designed to address.
+Their behaviour on specialised domains with extreme class imbalance and geometric ambiguity---such as industrial MEP---has not been systematically evaluated under a shared industrial protocol.
 Label-efficient methods reduce but do not eliminate annotation requirements, therefore fully annotation-free approaches are desired.